LoneRanger9000/datastructs/README.md

 The implementation is very similar copied from the one that is found in COMP4128, but I added a bunch of comments to understand what is happening

 I didn't test it, so please don't use it for your own uses.

+### Bellman Ford
+Coded it myself.
+Documentation can use a bit more work.
+Will update in future.